justinandersun/highpoint-guide/README.md

 # Highpoint Guide
-An interactive map and guidebook for climbing the 50 U.S. high-points.
+An interactive guidebook for climbing the 50 U.S. highpoints.
 See it live @ http://highpoint.guide

 ### Tech Stack